edougal/edougal.github.io/_posts/2017-01-02-The Neural Network in your CPU.md

 ---
 excerpt: Information about the use of artificial neural networks for branch prediction, and a simple simulation in python.
-title: The Neural Network in your CPU
+title: The Neural Network in Your CPU
 ---

 # The Neural Network in your CPU